hawksley71/vision-assistant/README.md

 ### Data Storage
 - Raw detection logs are stored in `data/raw/`
-- Processed data is stored in `data/processed/`
-- Combined logs are stored in `data/combined/`
+- Processed detection logs (combined logs, pattern summaries) are stored in `data/processed/`
 - All data directories are preserved in Git but their contents are ignored
 - Use the data generator to create test data locally